 This year, Millennials, those ages 23 to 38, will outnumber Baby Boomers (ages 55 to 73), according to Census Bureau projections.
 Now in their young adulthood, Millennials are more educated, more racially and ethnically diverse and slower to marry than previous generations were at the same age.
 But after growing up in the Great Recession, their economic picture is mixed: Young adult households are earning more than most older Americans did at the same age, but have less wealth than Boomers did at the same age, partly because they are more likely to have higher amounts of student loan debt.

 Perhaps the safest way to get to Rosarito or Ensenada is by bus.
 Nine American dollars will get you a one way ticket to either.
 ABC bus company runs every 45 minutes from Tijuana through Rosarito, Puerto Nuevo and terminates at Ensenada.
 Toss your belongings in a backpack or duffell bag and head for the border.
 You can also take the bus from Tecate Mexico as discussed in my prior article here.

 THE framers of America’s constitution knew nothing about mobile phones, but they knew a thing or two about unreasonable searches.
 In Riley v California, the Supreme Court considered “whether the police may, without a warrant, search digital information on a cell phone seized from an individual who has been arrested.”
-Unanimously on June 25th, the justices said no—or, … Continue reading Can the police search your phone?
+Unanimously on June 25th, the justices said no—or, to be more precise, very rarely.